elisa-aleman/MeCab-python/README.md

-# MeCab Japanese parser usage in python
+# MeCab Japanese parser usage example in Python

 MeCab is a Japanese language parsing tool and as such, it is widely discussed and documented only in Japanese.
 If you wish to parse Japanese texts but aren' confident reading the documentation, this example might be of use to you.